testomatio/reporter/docs/configuration.md

-# Environment variables
+# Configuration

-You can configure Testomat.io reporter as environment variables.
+You can configure Testomat.io reporter with **environment variables**.

 Environment variables can be either passed inline, or from `.env` file or from secrets, when running on CI.

 > ℹ️ Specifying **any value** for truthy variables activates the setting, e.g. `TESTOMAT_ENABLE_SMTH=true`, `TESTOMAT_ENABLE_SMTH=1`, and even `TESTOMAT_ENABLE_SMTH=false`, `TESTOMAT_ENABLE_SMTH=0` etc do the same - **enable** the setting.

 ## Variables List

 #### `TESTOMATIO`